wiired24/ProjectPegasus/README.md

 ![Alt text](https://upload.vstanced.com/images/2017/09/19/mOh.png "ProjectPegasus")

 # What Platforms does this tool support?
 Currently ProjectPegasus runs on Windows Linux and Mac.
-For Windows you can use the standalone EXE.
-For Linux and Mac computers we provide a working bash script.
+For Windows I have provided an easy to use installer.
+For Linux and Mac computers there is a working bash script.
 If using the shell script please be aware it does require Curl to be installed.
 Credit goes to jackb994 for the script.